 Tempestive adj.
-Occuring at the appropriate season or time.
+Occurring at the appropriate season or time.

 The word tempestive is derived from the Latin tempestivus, meaning "seasonable" or "timely."
 It refers to something that occurs at the right or appropriate time, often in a way that is well-suited to the circumstances.
 Tempestive is typically used to describe actions, events, or decisions that are timely and well-timed, suggesting that they happen when they are most needed or most effective.